How did Mussolini rise to power?

 He worked for the local bricklayer trade union as a promoter and then as a journalist for socialist publications.

 He encouraged union members to use violence and strikes to achieve their goals.
-This led to him being arrested on a few occasions.
+This led to him to being arrested on a few occasions.

 After living in Austria briefly, Mussolini returned to Italy in 1909.
 He began to be a public speaker that promoted socialism to others.